Dos and don'ts of medication safety

-Whether it’s over the counter or prescribed, taken by you or administered to another, medicine care and safety is of paramount concern to all.
-Here are some practical points to safely manage your medicine treatment.
+Whether it’s over the counter or prescribed, taken by you or administered to another, medication care and safety is of paramount concern to all.
+Here are some practical points to safely manage your medication treatment.

-Do you take a long list of medicines to manage serious health problems?
+Do you take a long list of medications to manage serious health problems?
 Or do you need an over the counter (OTC) product from time to time?
-Either way, there's a lot you can do to make sure you get the benefit from your medicines and keep safe in the process.
+Either way, there's a lot you can do to make sure you get the benefit from your medications and keep safe in the process.

 Know your medicines